MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/instruction-guides-in-production-overview.md

 #### Configure how guides appear on the shop floor

 Navigate to Mixed Reality / Dynamics 365 Guides / Configure Guides integration.
-You should see the field Environment URL filled in.
-This is the address of your Dynamics 365 Guides environment in CDS without the web protocol,like 'https://'.
+You should see the field Organization name filled in.
+This is the unique name of your Dynamics 365 Guides environment in CDS which is the beginning of the URL of your CDS environment with the Guide application.
+For example if the environment URL is "https://Contoso123.crm.dynamics.com", then the value you would have in this field is "Contoso123".
 The value is used to compose addresses for your guides and will be encoded into the QR codes.

 In the  field QR code size allows you can customize the size in which the QR code will be rendered.
 We recommend to size the QR code to fill as much of the screen estate of your display.
 Typically 15 is a good value.
 > [!TIP]